David Peralta Player Props: Dodgers vs. Rays

 David Peralta At The Plate

-- He has homered in two of 41 games played this season, and in 1.6% of his plate appearances.
+- He has gone deep in two of 42 games played this year, and in 1.6% of his plate appearances.

-- In 26.8% of his games this season, Peralta has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.
+- Peralta has had at least one RBI in 26.2% of his games this year (11 of 42), with two or more RBI five times (11.9%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.